Circuit breaker: Low-voltage

-Solid state
+Solid-state

-Solid-state circuit breakers, also known as digital circuit breakers are a technological innovation which promises advance circuit breaker technology out of the mechanical level, into the electrical.
-This promises several advantages, such as cutting the circuit in fractions of microseconds, better monitoring of circuit loads and longer lifetimes.
+Solid-state circuit breakers (SSCBs), also known as digital circuit breakers, are a technological innovation which promises to advance circuit breaker technology out of the mechanical level, into the electrical.
+This promises several advantages, such as acting much more quickly (breaking circuits in fractions of microseconds), better monitoring of circuit loads and longer lifetimes.
+Solid-state circuit breakers have been developed for medium-voltage DC power and can use silicon carbide transistors or integrated gate-commutated thyristors (IGCTs) for switching.

 Magnetic

-Magnetic circuit breakers use a solenoid (electromagnet) whose pulling force increases with the current.
+A magnetic circuit breaker uses a solenoid (electromagnet) whose pulling force increases with the current.
 Certain designs utilize electromagnetic forces in addition to those of the solenoid.
 The circuit breaker contacts are held closed by a latch.
 As the current in the solenoid increases beyond the rating of the circuit breaker, the solenoid's pull releases the latch, which lets the contacts open by spring action.
 They are the most commonly used circuit breakers in the United States.

-Thermal-magnetic
+Thermal–magnetic

-Thermal magnetic circuit breakers, which are the type found in most distribution boards in Europe and countries with a similar wiring arrangements, incorporate both techniques with the electromagnet responding instantaneously to large surges in current (short circuits) and the bimetallic strip responding to less extreme but longer-term over-current conditions.
-The thermal portion of the circuit breaker provides a time response feature, that trips the circuit breaker sooner for larger over currents but allows smaller overloads to persist for a longer time.
+A thermal–magnetic circuit breaker, which is the type found in most distribution boards in Europe and countries with a similar wiring arrangement, incorporates both techniques with the electromagnet responding instantaneously to large surges in current (such as short circuits) and the bimetallic strip responding to lesser but longer-term over-current conditions.
+The thermal portion of the circuit breaker provides a time-response feature that trips the circuit breaker sooner for larger over-currents but allows smaller overloads to persist for a longer time.
 This allows short current spikes such as are produced when a motor or other non-resistive load is switched on.
-With very large over-currents during a short circuit, the magnetic element trips the circuit breaker with no intentional additional delay.
+With a very large over-current, such as may be caused short circuit, the magnetic element trips the circuit breaker with no intentional additional delay.

-Magnetic-hydraulic
+Magnetic–hydraulic

-A magnetic-hydraulic circuit breaker uses a solenoid coil to provide operating force to open the contacts.
-Magnetic-hydraulic breakers incorporate a hydraulic time delay feature using a viscous fluid.
+A magnetic–hydraulic circuit breaker uses a solenoid coil to provide operating force to open the contacts.
+A magnetic–hydraulic breaker incorporates a hydraulic time delay feature using a viscous fluid.
 A spring restrains the core until the current exceeds the breaker rating.
 During an overload, the speed of the solenoid motion is restricted by the fluid.
 The delay permits brief current surges beyond normal running current for motor starting, energizing equipment, etc. Short-circuit currents provide sufficient solenoid force to release the latch regardless of core position thus bypassing the delay feature.
 Ambient temperature affects the time delay but does not affect the current rating of a magnetic breaker.

-Large power circuit breakers, applied in circuits of more than 1000 volts, may incorporate hydraulic elements in the contact operating mechanism.
-Hydraulic energy may be supplied by a pump, or stored in accumulators.
-These form a distinct type from oil-filled circuit breakers where oil is the arc extinguishing medium.
+A large power circuit breaker, such as one applied in circuits of more than 1000 volts, may incorporate hydraulic elements in the contact operating mechanism.
+Hydraulic energy may be supplied by a pump or stored in accumulators.
+These form a distinct type from oil-filled circuit breakers where oil is the arc-extinguishing medium.